scverse/anndata/paper/paper.md

 * One-dimensional annotations get added to the main annotation `DataFrame` for each axis, `obs` and `var`.
 * Multi-dimensional representations get added to `obsm` and `varm`.
 * Pair-wise relations among observations and variables get added to `obsp` and `varp` in form of sparse graph adjacency matrices.
+* Unstructured dictionary-like annotations get added to a field `uns`.

 Prior annotations of observations will often denote the experimental groups and conditions that come along with measured data.
 Derived annotations of observations might be summary statistics, cluster assignments, low-dimensional representations or manifolds.
 Annotations of variables will often denote alternative names or measures quantifying feature importance.
+`AnnData` also offers a field `layers`, which allows to store multiple data matrices of the same shape.

 In the context of how @Wickham2014 recommends to order variables, one can think of `X` as contiguously grouping the data of a specific set of *measured* variables of interest, typically high-dimensional readout data in an experiment.
 Other tables aligned to the observations axis in `AnnData` are then available to store both *fixed* (meta-)data of the experiment and derived data.